jmangaoilnetwork/CCNA-HomeLabs/ROAS Config/notes.md

 - F0/12 — access VLAN 30 (PC1)

 ### Verification
-- show ip route: C routes present for all three VLAN subnets
+- show ip route: C routes present for all three VLAN subnets ✅
-- show ip interface brief: all subinterfaces up/up
+- show ip interface brief: all subinterfaces up/up ✅
-- Ping from VLAN 10 (PC0) to VLAN 20 (PC2) - Success!!
+- Ping from VLAN 10 (PC0) to VLAN 20 (PC2) - ✅
-- Ping from VLAN 10 (PC0) to VLAN 30 (PC1) - Success!!
+- Ping from VLAN 10 (PC0) to VLAN 30 (PC1) - ✅
-- Ping from VLAN 20 (PC2) to VLAN 30 (PC1) - Success!!
+- Ping from VLAN 20 (PC2) to VLAN 30 (PC1) - ✅

 ### What I Learned
 - Physical interface must be up with no IP address assigned —